 What Is Orthodontics?

-- Always remember to brush your teeth after every meal and floss at least once daily.
+- Brush after every meal and floss at least once a day

-- Make sure to use toothpaste that contains fluoride, and ask Dr. Williams or your family dentist if you need a fluoride rinse.
-This will help prevent cavities!
+- Use a toothpaste that contains fluoride, and ask your dentist if you could benefit from a fluoride rinse

 What Are Braces?